crisslavik/xStage/docs/HOUDINI_NUKE_COMPATIBILITY.md

 ### **Materials not showing in Nuke**

-1. Verify Nuke 17.0+ is being used
+1. Verify Nuke 17.0+ (beta) is being used
 2. Check MaterialX plugin is available
 3. Use Hydra viewer for preview
 4. Verify material validation passes
+5. Note: Nuke 17 is in beta, some features may be experimental

 ### **Materials not working in Blender**

-1. Verify Blender version supports USD (3.0+)
+1. Verify Blender version supports USD and MaterialX (latest stable release)
-2. Check MaterialX support status (currently beta/development)
+2. Check MaterialX Standard Surface support is enabled
-3. Materials use standard MaterialX structure (future-proof)
+3. Materials use standard MaterialX structure
-4. USD import should work, MaterialX rendering depends on Blender version
+4. USD import and MaterialX rendering should work in stable Blender releases

 ### **Texture not loading**